Skip to main content

 This policy applies to all university employees when acting on behalf of the university.

-This policy does not apply to signatures or approvals required for internal university transactions and processes (e.g., time reports, purchase card (p-card) transactions, space reservations, or purchase orders, etc.)
+This policy does not apply to signatures or approvals required for internal university transactions and processes (e.g., time reports, purchase card (P- card) transactions, space reservations, or purchase orders, etc.).

-Principal delegations of contract signatory authority are indicated in paragraph (E) of this rule.
+Principal delegations of contract signatory authority are indicated in paragraph (E) of this policy.
 Sub-delegations of that authority may be made only where authorized by this policy.
 When permitted, sub-delegations may be made only through written letter to the individual.

-Authority to sign a legal document or bind the university to a contract of a type specified in paragraph (E) of this rule is granted to the persons holding the applicable BGSU position identified in that paragraph.
+Authority to sign a legal document or bind the university to a contract of a type specified in paragraph (E) of this policy is granted to the persons holding the applicable BGSU position identified in that paragraph.

 Questions concerning the scope and application of the policy should be directed to the office of general counsel.
-Specific operational questions may be directed to the employees immediate supervisor.
+Specific operational questions may be directed to the employee's immediate supervisor.

 (C) Policy definitions

 (1) A "contract" is any agreement between the university and another party or parties which is enforceable at law.
 A university contract will most often involve employment, the sale or purchase of goods, services or real property, or the creation of legal relationships with other entities.
+An amendment to or renewal of an existing agreement or an order issued under a master agreement is also considered to be a "contract."

 (2) A "legal document" is any document requiring a signature which is not a contract, that expresses an official action of the university.
-Executing a legal document changes the universitys legal relationship with that person or entity.
+Executing a legal document changes the university's legal relationship with that person or entity.

 (D) Policy